 Ombudswoman Vidović presented how our institution adapted its daily work both to imposed pandemic prevention measures and the consequences of the earthquake that left the office building unsafe for further use.
 She also gave a brief overview of all activities on protection and promotion of human rights during the pandemic, including international cooperation.
 The meeting was also attended by the deputy Ombudswoman Tena Šimonović Einwalter, advisor Tatjana Vlašić and communication officer Ana Tretinjak.

 The Council for Human Rights is an advisory body to the Ombudswoman, which proposes strategic guidelines for protection and promotion of human rights and freedoms, improving cooperation of Ombuds institution with civil society, academic community and the media.
-Its members and Ombudswoman meet two times per year, and this meeting was held virtually due to coronavirus prevention measures, as well as the impossibility to use the Office premises, while moving into temporary premises is expected soon.
+Its members and Ombudswoman meet two times per year, and this meeting was held virtually due to coronavirus prevention measures.

 - New ENNHRI report – State of the Rule of Law in Europe